bgillman22/3mixer/README.md

 **3.** Rename the right image to 'right.png'.
 The right image is typically the game name header art. **This image must be a .png file.**

-**4.** When the images are all located in the same directory as the 3mixer.exe file, type '3mixer' from the command line to build the new image.
-The name file will be named 'output.png'.
+**4.** When the images are all located in the same directory as the 3mixer.exe file, run the 3mixer application to build the new image.
+The rendered file will be named 'output.png'.

 **5.** The background opacity can be changed by supplying a decimal argument ranging from 0 to 1. **Example:** 3mixer.exe -0.9